ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-02-17-artificial-neural-networks.md

 author: "LJ MIRANDA"
 ---

-> I am currently following the [course notes](http://cs231n.github.io/) of CS231n: Convolutional Neural Networks for Visual Recognition in Stanford University.
-There are programming exercises involved, and I wanted to share my solutions to some of the problems.

 In this exercise, a two-layer fully-connected artificial neural network (ANN) was developed in order to perform classification in the CIFAR-10 dataset.
-The full-implementation is done through the following steps:
+The full-implementation is done through the following steps<!--more-->:

 - [Toy model creation](#toy)
 - [ANN Implementation](#implementation)